(ni TIS i known)

 There are no contraindications listed in the manufacturer's labeling.

-Administer in 2 divided doses in the morning and evening at least 1 hour prior to, or 2 hours after a meal.
+Administer capsules at least 1 hour prior to, or 2 hours after a meal; administer oral suspension without regards to meals.
 Capsules may be opened and contents suspended in a small quantity of water, formula, or apple sauce; administer immediately.
+Allow suspension to warm to room temperature (30 to 60 minutes) prior to preparation.

-Because the effect of food is unknown, nitisinone should be taken at least 1 hour prior to, or 2 hours after a meal.
+Nitisinone capsules should be taken at least 1 hour prior to, or 2 hours after a meal; oral suspension may be taken without regards to meals.
 Dietary restriction of tyrosine and phenylalanine is required.

 There are no known significant interactions.